SoftwareAG/c8y-docs/content/users-guide/administration-bundle/audit-logs.md

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS:

-- To view audit logs: READ permission for permission type “Audit”
+- To view audit logs: READ permission for permission type "Audit"
 - To create audit logs you need Admin permission for the permission type "Audit".
 Note however, that you cannot create audit logs from the UI.
 For details on how to create audit logs via REST refer to [Audits](https://{{< domain-c8y >}}/api/core/{{< c8y-current-version >}}/#tag/Audits) in the {{< openapi >}}.
 {{< /c8y-admon-req >}}